Dyspraxia

 Since dyspraxia coexists with other disorders, such as ADHD, dyslexia, and autism; Training Gifted Minds can help.

-If your child shows symptoms of dyspraxia, Training Gifted Minds offers a Davis®Attention Mastery program, a Davis® Dyslexia Program, and Davis Autism Program.
+If your child shows symptoms of dyspraxia, Training Gifted Minds offers a Davis®Attention Mastery program, and Davis® Dyslexia Program.